solo-io/supergloo/docs/content/guides/failover_service_guide.md

 ```

 Once the deployment has rolled out, reloading the productpage should show reviews with no stars or black stars, indicating that
-the failover service is routing requests to the first listed service in the `management-plane`.
+the failover service is routing requests to the first listed service in the `management-cluster`.